Rodman Wanamaker: Liturgical arts

-Rodman Wanamaker was a patron of many important commissions in the field of liturgical arts, and his legacy includes a sterling silver altar and silver pulpit at the church of the King's estate in Sandringham, England, as well as a massive processional cross for Westminster Abbey, known as the Wanamaker Cross of Westminster.
-He made important additions to his Philadelphia parish of St. Mark's Church, notably the sumptuously-appointed Lady Chapel, which was a memorial to his first wife, Fernanda.
+Rodman Wanamaker was a patron of many important commissions in the field of liturgical arts, and his legacy includes a sterling silver altar and silver pulpit at St. Mary Magdalene Church, Sandringham, the church of the King's Sandringham House estate in Norfolk, England, as well as a massive processional cross for Westminster Abbey, known as the 'Wanamaker Cross of Westminster'.
+He made important additions to his Philadelphia parish of St. Mark's Church, notably the sumptuously appointed Lady Chapel, which was a memorial to his first wife, Fernanda.

 He commissioned architect John T. Windrim to design a free-standing bell tower for the Church of St. James the Less in the Philadelphia neighborhood of Allegheny West.
 It is also an extensive mausoleum for the Wanamaker family.

 Wanamaker-Millrose Games

 In 1908 Rodman Wanamaker initiated the Millrose Games.
 They are now held at The Armory in New York City.
 (Millrose was Wanamaker's country estate near Jenkintown, Pennsylvania.)
-He also inaugurated the Wanamaker Mile, and reportedly began the tradition of playingThe Star-Spangled Banner at sporting events.
-The games were moved from Madison Square Garden to the New Balance Track and Field Center at The Armory.
+He also inaugurated the Wanamaker Mile, and reportedly began the tradition of playing The Star-Spangled Banner at sporting events.
+The games were moved from Madison Square Garden to the Fort Washington Avenue Armory in 2012.